kube-logging/logging-operator/docs/configuration/plugins/syslogng-outputs/mongodb.md

 ### write_concern (RawString, optional) {#mongodb-write_concern}

 Description: Sets the write concern mode of the MongoDB operations, for both bulk and single mode.
-See [syslog-ng docs] https://axoflow.com/docs/axosyslog-core/chapter-destinations/configuring-destinations-mongodb/reference-destination-mongodb/#mongodb-option-write-concern
+For details, see the [documentation of the AxoSyslog syslog-ng distribution](https://axoflow.com/docs/axosyslog-core/chapter-destinations/configuring-destinations-mongodb/reference-destination-mongodb/#mongodb-option-write-concern).

 Default: -